JOSPHAT1993/alx-system_engineering-devops/0x00-shell_basics/README.md

 #SHELL_BASICS_ROOT_FILE
-This is a README File for Shell basics root folder.
+This is a README File for printing current working directory.